dmeyers83/Text-Info-Systems-Project/README.md

 <br/>

-Reverse Resume uses Latent Dirichlet Allocation (LDA) to create its topic model.
-As such, we perform principle component analysis (PCA) of the topic coverage to provide some idea as to how each topic varies from one another.
+  Reverse Resume uses gensim's Latent Dirichlet Allocation (LDA) to determine the most likely topic a document is categorized as.
+LDA is a generative model and the Bayesian form of the Probabilistic Latent Semantic Analysis model, which can be used to categorize documents based on their topics, where each topic is defined as a distribution of words.
+Keep in mind that documents can be associated with multiple topics, although for the following chart, we only label each document based on their most probable topic.
+Here we perform principle component analysis (PCA) of the topic coverage to provide some idea as to how each topic varies from one another.
 Each bubble in the chart represents a topic.
 The size of each bubble is determined based on the number of job postings for a given topic.

 <p align="center">
 <img src="./static/pca_bubble_chart.png" width="700">